-Piggies!
 It is cranberry season and I could not be happier!
-I admit to having performed my signature piggy dance of joy with reckless abandon in the middle of the farmer's market on the weekend whilst salivating over all of the plump delicious fresh cranberries on offer.
-My snout was wet, my tail was wiggling, and the "tart at heart" in me was rejoicing as I contemplated "death by excessive cranberry consumption."
+I admit to having performed my signature dance of joy with reckless abandon in the middle of the farmer's market on the weekend whilst salivating over all of the plump delicious fresh cranberries on offer.
+The "tart-at-heart" in me was rejoicing as I contemplated "death by excessive cranberry consumption."
 Just call me the scarlet lady!

-I absolutely LOVE cranberry raisin oatmeal cookies.
-Oh, show me the way to piggy heaven!
-But I wanted to create a raw vegan version of the beloved cranberry raisin oatmeal cookie that rival it's baked counterpart.
+I absolutely love cranberry raisin oatmeal cookies.
+Oh, show me the way to heaven with a smile on my face.
+But I wanted to create a raw version of the beloved cranberry raisin oatmeal cookie that rival it's baked counterpart.
 I have struck the jackpot with this recipe.
-I LOVE raw cookies.
-I have already shared my raw vegan chocolate cashew cookies and raw vegan mint chocolate chop cookies.
+I love raw cookies.
+I have already shared my raw chocolate cashew cookies and raw mint chocolate chip cookies.
 Those no bake cookies are delicious.
 But I wanted to create some dense chewy raw no bake oatmeal cookies that would satisfy my cravings for something baked.

-These raw vegan lemon cranberry raisin oatmeal cookies really do taste like they have been baked!
+These raw cookies really do taste like they have been baked!
 My friend Stacey came over to sample my efforts (all of the recipes were given an enthusiastic thumbs up by the way) and she seconded my assertion that these tasted like soft chewy baked oatmeal cookies.
-Trust me, serve these to any of your raw vegan skeptics out there and they will never know the difference.
-Raw, vegan, gluten free, dairy free, egg free, soy free and refined sugar free bites of piggy heaven.
+Trust me, serve these to any of your raw skeptics out there and they will never know the difference.
+Raw, vegan, gluten free, dairy free, egg free, soy free and refined sugar free bites of heaven.

 I will caution you, that these cookies are rich!
 I confess, that is what I love about them.
-You could always omit the optional agave nectar and reduce the lemon zest.
-I LOVE the lemony kick.
+You could always omit the optional sweetener and reduce the lemon zest.
+I love the lemony kick.
 But the best thing about raw cookie dough is that is tastes the same before and after you put in the dehydrator.
 So tweak your "batter" to taste to ensure you get it juuuuust right and you know exactly how it is going to taste.
-My money is on this blend.
+My money's on this blend.
 You could also make smaller cookies.
 The hardest thing about these cookies is waiting 12 hours to eat them.
-I licked out the mixing bowl!
+I licked the mixing bowl clean!

-**Please note: For those of you without Excalibur dehydrators, you can try making these oatmeal cookies in a conventional oven by preheating your oven to 300 F, placing the cookies in, closing the oven door, turning the oven off and allowing it to cool with the cookies inside.
+*For those of you without dehydrators, you can try making these oatmeal cookies in a conventional oven by preheating your oven to 300°F (150°C), placing the cookies in, closing the oven door, turning the oven off and allowing it to cool with the cookies inside.
 The cookies should have a nice chewy texture.